English Language Teaching Statistics

 As the world becomes a more mobile population, instances for travelling for work and pleasure have increased.
 There were 4.2 billion air transport journeys in 2018 alone— that’s a 263% increase from 2000.

 Education and travel has been widely affected by the COVID-19 pandemic.
 At The TEFL Academy, we wanted to find out more about TEFL teachers’ thoughts on moving abroad concerning the current situation.

 Growing globalisation and a drastic rise in online learning and education continue to grow the English language market.
 A survey conducted by Wall Street English surveyed individuals’ thoughts on learning English as a foreign language, which revealed that 73% believed that learning English will become a necessity in the coming years.
 In comparison, 65% of these participants thought that the English language helps build relationships around the world.

 The language service industry has seen higher growth as world cultures, economies, and the population becomes increasingly interconnected.
-The global language market has doubled in size over the past ten years, amounting to 46.9 billon U.S dollar industry in 2019.
+The global language market has doubled in size since 2009, amounting to a 46.9 billon U.S dollar industry in 2019.

 4. Shift to online teaching

 The effects of COVID have had a major impact on the ELT markets around the world.
 With the sudden closure of schools, institutions had to devise new ways to deliver classes.

 COVID left many looking for new revenue avenues and working from home has become a requirement for most.
 The closures of in-classroom schools did not lower the need for TEFL teachers around the world, but instead schools have switched to online learning methods.